EquiticeDaRandomBoi/celeste-wasm/how.md

 <NativeFileReference Include="FAudio.a" />
 ```

+Now, it fully builds and generates web output, and we can try and get the game running.

+## Running the game
-Now we have to get the game assets into the emscripten environment.
+Everything now compiles, but for the game to actually launch we have to get the game assets into the emscripten environment.
 Since we compiled with -sWASMFS, this part is pretty easy, since it uses the browser's [Origin Private File System](https://developer.mozilla.org/en-US/docs/Web/API/File_System_API/Origin_private_file_system) for the site, and we can simply ask the user to select their game directory with `window.showDirectoryPicker()`, then copy the files into the site.

+image here

 After a [quick patch to FNA](https://github.com/MercuryWorkshop/terraria-wasm/blob/master/FNA.patch) to resolve a generics issue, the game launched.